 The informal group found relevant to introduce new provisions for safety signs in order to improve the level of safety thanks to some harmonisation of the signage.
-The informal group agreed to introduce the provisions relating to the safety signs in a re-written paragraph 7.6.11.
-(Safety signs).
+The informal group agreed to introduce the provisions relating to the safety signs in a new paragraph 7.19. (markings).